 Peel the peaches, cut into large pieces and add to a large mixing bowl.
 Use a potato masher to crush the fruit.
 Whatever chunks of fruit you see are what will appear in your jam.
 If you like it chunky, just mash a little; if you want it smooth, go more heavy-handed with the masher.

 Add the sugar and lemon juice to the bowl of peaches, stir to combine, and let sit for 10 minutes.
 Transfer the peaches mixture to a saucepan.
 Slice the vanilla bean and scrape the seeds into the peaches.
 Toss the bean pod in as well.
 You do not need to “cook” this mixture, you are just using some heat to draw out the vanilla flavoring from the bean.
 Simmer the mixture until it is warmed through and you can smell the vanilla.

 Remove the vanilla pod and transfer the mixture back to your original mixing bowl.
 Allow to cool a bit (shouldn’t take long since the mixture shouldn’t be too hot.)

 Working in about 2 separate batches: Measure out 2 1/3 cups of peaches mixture and add 1/4 cup of the pectin.
 Stir to combine for 3 minutes.
 Ladle into clean freezer jars, leaving 1/2 inch room at the top of the container and let stand for 30 minutes.

 Repeat with the 2nd half of the peaches mixture.
 You don’t want to do it all in one batch or the jam may not set (according to the container of pectin!)
 Each of your 2 batches should yield 4 80z jelly jars.
 8 jars total when you’re done.

-At this point you can freeze the jam or use immediately.
+At this point, you can freeze the jam or use it immediately.
 It’s good in the freezer for 1 year or in the refrigerator for 3 weeks.